Send money to France

 You may want to send Euros as a gift, to fund tuition fees, or to help pay for a medical emergency.
-Or one day the tables might turn and you need to transfer money for an investment property you’ve purchased in the French Riviera and plan on living in once you’ve retired.
+Or perhaps you might need to transfer money for an investment property you’ve purchased in the French Riviera and plan on living in once you’ve retired.

-Just bear in mind that if you're planning to travel to France for a holiday or a business trip, this guide isn’t for you - head over to our travel money section instead, where you can compare everything from prepaid travel cards to travel debit and credit cards.
+Just bear in mind that if you're planning to travel to France for a holiday or a business trip, this guide isn’t for you - instead, head over to our travel money section, where you can compare everything from prepaid travel cards to travel debit and credit cards.